Soybean Aphid Scouting and Management

 - aphid resurgence,

-More importantly, these recommendations are not founded on a solid, peer-reviewed research base.
+More importantly, they are not founded on a solid, peer-reviewed research base.

 The soybean aphid economic threshold and management recommendations we have presented here are based on science that has been vetted and implemented over thousands of soybean acres for more than a decade.

-For a more detailed discussion of the biology and economics behind soybean aphid management, see the University of Minnesota article Just the facts: A review of the biology and economics behind soybean aphid insecticide recommendations.
+For a more detailed discussion of the biology and economics behind soybean aphid management, see the Plant Health Review article Biology and Economics of Recommendations for Insecticide-Based Management of Soybean Aphid.